rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 ### Phase 3

-Use the following steps to complete phase 3.
+Use the following steps to complete phase three.

-- Enter the following command to configure the Central Agent on the new host:
+- Enter the following command to configure the central agent on the new host:

       [oracle@oem251 agent_inst]$ /u02/app/oracle/Agent12c/core/12.1.0.5.0/sysman/install/agentDeploy.sh
       AGENT_BASE_DIR=/u02/app/oracle/Agent12c AGENT_INSTANCE_HOME=/u02/app/oracle/Agent12c/agent_inst AGENT_PORT=3872 -configOnly OMS_HOST=oem251.ora.com EM_UPLOAD_PORT=4903 AGENT_REGISTRATION_PASSWORD=********

-- Run the `root.sh` script to finish creating the central agent.
+- Enter the following command to run the `root.sh` script and finish creating the central agent:

       [oracle@oem251 agent_inst]$ sudo /u02/app/oracle/Agent12c/core/12.1.0.5.0/root.sh

-- Log in to OMS by using the Oracle Enterprise Manager command line interface (emcli) and sync the repository.
+- Log in to OMS by using the Oracle Enterprise Manager command-line interface (emcli) and sync the repository.

-- Use the following command to relocate the repository target to the new OMS host.
+- Use the following command to relocate the repository target to the new OMS
+  host:

       [oracle@oem251 agent_inst]$ emctl config emrep -agent oem251.ora.com:3872

-**Repointing/Reconfiguring (Agent) deployed target from old host to new host**
+**Repoint the deployed target from the old host to the new host**

 Use the following command to reconfigure existing agents to re-secure them against the new OMS.
 If you're working with a large environment, you can do